On the Jacquet functor of Symplectic groups: Declaration

 \section{Declaration}

-\textbf{Declaration for Research Article:} We, the authors of the research article ``On the Jacquet functor of Symplectic groups," declare that this article represents original work.
-It is neither published previously nor under consideration for publication elsewhere.
+\textbf{Declaration for Research Article:} We, the authors of the research article ``On the Jacquet functor of Symplectic groups", declare that this article represents original work.
+It has not been published previously and is under consideration for publication elsewhere.
 We take full responsibility for the content of this article and affirm that it does not contain any defamatory or unlawful material.